Apple headphones: iPhone Stereo Headset

-The iPhone Stereo Headset was introduced in 2007 and was bundled with the original iPhone and iPhone 3G, and featured a control capsule in-line with the right earbud's wire with a microphone and a single button, actuated by squeezing the unit, which can be programmed to control calls, presentations, music and video playback, launch Siri, or take pictures with the Camera application.
-There was also an version without the microphone that was more rare.
+The iPhone Stereo Headset was introduced in 2007 and was bundled with the original iPhone and iPhone 3G, and featured a control capsule in-line with the left earbud's wire with a microphone and a single button, actuated by squeezing the unit, which can be programmed to control calls, presentations, music and video playback, launch Siri, or take pictures with the Camera application.
+There was also a version without the microphone that was more rare.
 There have been many reports of moisture problems with the remote/mic.

 iPod In-Ear Headphones

 iPod In-Ear Headphones were introduced in January 2004 as premium headphones compared to those bundled with iPods, and were available for $39.
 They included three different sized plastic caps, and Apple claimed improved sound quality and bass response.
 They were discontinued in 2008.

 Apple Earphones with Remote and Mic

 Apple Earphones with Remote and Mic were introduced in 2009 and were bundled with the iPhone 3GS, iPhone 4, iPhone 4S, the third-generation iPod Touch, and sold independently.
 They expanded on the iPhone Stereo Headset by adding two other buttons dedicated to volume control.
 A variant without a microphone shipped only with the third-generation iPod shuffle.